swift-fs/nock1/README.md

 ---

-Make sure these ports match those you set when launching the node (defaults: `3005` for P2P, `3006` for API).
+Make sure these ports match those you set when launching thode (defaults: `3005` for P2P, `3006` for API).

 ---